teonistor/beamr/test.md

 (These are the packages I have installed on my system and it works.
 Perhaps not all of them are needed.)

-However if you plan to simply generate LaTeX sources to use in an external engine (e.g. Sharelatex) you can do so without having texlive installed at all.
+However if you plan to simply generate LaTeX sources to use in an external engine (e.g. Sharelatex) you can do so without having `texlive` installed at all.

 Optional dependencies:
-- `PIL` package for certain more advanced image arrangement features (installable from Pip):
+- `PIL` package for certain more advanced image arrangement features – installable from Pip:

       pip install Pillow

-- `pygmentize` executable for code listings using the *minted* environment (installable from your system package manager):
+- `pygmentize` executable for code listings using the *minted* environment – installable from your system package manager e.g.:

       apt install python-pygments